PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://www.lib.virginia.edu/dic/exhib/93.ray.aa/African.html

-This is an electronic exhibition catalog of the Bayly Art Museum
+This is an electronic exhibition catalog of the Bayly Art Museum at the

 University of Virginia.
 The site has many beautiful images.